Photometrics/OpenCV_PVCAM/README.md

 # Calling PVCAM from OpenCV

-This repository contains a script that will install OpenCV on Linux, it dependencies, and modify it so that it can be used with Photometrics camera's
+This repository contains a script that will install OpenCV on Linux, it dependencies, and modify it so that it can be used with Photometrics camera's.
+In addition to OpenCV, this PVCAM adapter leverages the Avaris project https://github.com/AravisProject/aravis

 ## Getting Started
-Follow the bellow instructions to get OpenCV installed and able to communicate with Photometrics camera's
+Follow the instructions below.

 ### Prerequisites
 * You must already have the PVCAM driver installed which can be can be downloaded [here](https://www.photometrics.com/support/software/#software).
-* You will also need the PVCAM sdk installed which is available upon request
+* You will also need the PVCAM sdk installed which is available upon request.
+T

 ### Installing
 After you have cloned the repository, navigate to the folder that contains the opencv_install.sh script in a terminal and run